AsieievKostiantyn/rsschool-cv/cv.md

 ## Summary

 Passionate about both technology and personal development, I maintain a healthy lifestyle through regular strength training and have even achieved competitive success in powerlifting at the regional and national level.
 I’m also a self-taught front-end developer with a strong interest in creating socially meaningful tools.
-My background in music - I play both piano and guitar.
+My background in music - I play both guitar.
 I’m curious by nature, committed to growth, and motivated by real-world impact.

 ---